What Is Probate?

 How Can I Avoid Probate?

-The best way to avoid probate is by not having any probate property.
+The best way to avoid probate is by not owning any probate property at death.
 That way, your estate can qualify under your state's simplified probate procedure.
 You can skip a long, drawn-out expensive probate process by filing affidavits with the probate court.

 Here are four ways you can avoid probate: